Stock events for Columbia Sportswear Co. (COLM)

 COLM’s Geographic footprint

 Columbia Sportswear Co. has a significant global presence, selling its products in approximately 90 to over 110 countries.
-It operates through four main geographical segments: the United States, Latin America and Asia Pacific (LAAP), Europe, Middle East, and Africa (EMEA), and Canada.
-Its distribution network includes wholesale channels and a direct-to-consumer (DTC) segment.
+Its operations are divided into four main geographic segments: the United States (U.S.), Latin America and Asia Pacific (LAAP), Europe, Middle East and Africa (EMEA), and Canada.
+The U.S. is its largest segment, accounting for nearly 58% of total revenue in 2025.
+International markets contribute approximately 42% of total sales.
+The company utilizes a mix of wholesale customers and its own direct-to-consumer (DTC) channels, including branded and outlet retail stores, and e-commerce sites across these regions.

 COLM Corporate Image Assessment